stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-an-infographic-in-seo.md

 seo:
   title: What is an SEO-Friendly URL?
   description: >-
-    Before we dive into understanding what exactly is an SEO friendly URL, let us first understand what is a URL.
+    An infographic is a visual representation of content.
+Simply put, it is an ‘information graphic’.It is a combination of images and text that simplifies a message and conveys it to your audience quickly.
   extra:
     - name: 'og:type'
       value: article